neutrinomuon/PyPhotometry/README.md

 - VEGA spectrum: Intrinsic Flux - [erg/s/cm2/A].
 - SUN spectrum: Intrinsic Flux - [erg/s/A].
 - F subdwarf: Used to calibrate the Thuan & Gunn system.
+Only used for backward compatibility.

 For more details on the usage and options, please refer to the PyPhotometry GitHub repository.